Team Contact Information:Denver Nuggets

 Since joining the Denver Nuggets front office in 2007, team President and Governor Josh Kroenke has established himself as a highly regarded executive while overseeing one of the most successful stretches in franchise history.
 In his role with the Nuggets, Kroenke is involved in every aspect of day-to-day operations and represents the team at NBA ownership meetings.

-Kroenke, 35, was named Vice President of Team Development in 2007 and moved into his current role as President and Governor in 2010.
+Kroenke, 37, was named Vice President of Team Development in 2007 and moved into his current role as President and Governor in 2010.
 In addition to his duties with the Nuggets, he serves as President and Governor of the Colorado Avalanche (National Hockey League) and Alternate Governor for the Colorado Rapids (Major League Soccer).
-In addition to his roles with the Nuggets, Avalanche, and Rapids, Kroenke works closely with KSE executives on multiple business operation issues, ranging from finance to marketing.
+On top of his roles with the Nuggets, Avalanche, and Rapids, Kroenke works closely with KSE executives on multiple business operation issues, ranging from finance to marketing.
 In 2014, Kroenke was named to the Sports Business Journal’s prestigious “Forty Under 40” list.
 The annual list honors the most promising young executives in sports business under the age of 40.

 Over the past several seasons, Kroenke has ushered in new eras for both Nuggets basketball and Avalanche hockey.
 The Nuggets added to their young, energetic core in 2013 by hiring first-year General Manager/Executive Vice President of Basketball Operations Tim Connelly and in 2015 Kroenke and Connelly hired Michael Malone to be the franchise’s new head coach.
-In the summer of 2013, the Avalanche re-enlisted legends from their Stanley Cup championship teams by hiring Hall of Fame center Joe Sakic as Executive Vice President of Hockey Operations and Hall of Fame goaltender Patrick Roy as the team’s Head Coach/Vice President of Hockey Operations.
+In the summer of 2013, the Avalanche re-enlisted a legend from their Stanley Cup championship teams by hiring Hall of Fame center Joe Sakic as Executive Vice President of Hockey Operations.
 The Avalanche responded by winning the Central Division and reaching the playoffs for the first time since 2010.
 Their 112 points were the most by the club since their Stanley Cup Championship season in 2000-01.
 Kroenke, in conjunction with the National Hockey League, was instrumental in bringing the 2016 Coors Light NHL Stadium Series game to Denver.
-The event, which will feature the Avalanche and the Red Wings playing at Coors Field on Feb.
-27, 2016, will be the first ever NHL outdoor game in the State of Colorado.
+The event, which featured the Avalanche and the Red Wings playing at Coors Field on Feb.
+27, 2016, was the first ever NHL outdoor game in the State of Colorado.

 Athletic competition has always been a passion for Kroenke, who attended the University of Missouri on a full basketball scholarship.
 He was a contributor during Missouri’s trip to the Elite Eight as a sophomore in 2002, and he earned Academic All-Big XII First Team honors while serving as team captain during his junior and senior seasons.
 After graduating with a degree in financial management, Kroenke completed a six-month internship with the NBA’s League Office working in its Player Development Department.
 Upon finishing his internship, Kroenke worked as an underwriter for Lehman Brothers in their Global Real Estate Group where he assisted with the debt underwriting and securitization of numerous commercial real estate transactions.

 Away from the Avalanche and Nuggets, Kroenke serves on the Board of Directors for Arsenal Football Club in London and on the Board of Strategic Development for the Trulaske College of Business at the University of Missouri.
-Kroenke is an active supporter of KSE charities and is involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
+Kroenke is an active supporter of Kroenke Sports Charities and the Denver Nuggets and Colorado Avalanche Community Funds.
+He is involved in several other charitable endeavors, including the Todd Peglow Memorial Scholarship Fund at the University of Missouri.
 He is also a major supporter of the Playing For Change Foundation, which was co-founded by his sister, Whitney, and benefits children worldwide by building schools that specialize in teaching music and arts.

 The Baltimore product began working for the Wizards as an intern in the basketball operations department in 1996, and after his graduation from DC’s Catholic University in 1999, Connelly was named to the Wizards staff as assistant video coordinator.
 In 2000, Connelly became a full-time scout for Washington, and later assumed the head scouting role.
-During his four-year stint as a scout for the Wizards, Connelly’s travels have taken him across five continents to identify the top talent in the basketball world.
+During his four-year stint as a scout for the Wizards, Connelly traveled across five continents to identify the top talent in the basketball world.

 Connelly’s service to the game of basketball has spanned the globe in recent years.
-He currently serves on the board of GEN Basketball Academy, a Sarajevo-based academy funded by NATO, and has assisted with their youth camps.
-Connelly also worked in Moscow, Russia in September 2012 as part of the NBA’s “Basketball Without Borders” program.
-Connelly’s first experience with the program was in the summer of 2006 in South Africa.
+This past summer Connelly traveled to Tel Aviv, Israel and served as a coach as part of the NBA’s “Basketball Without Borders” program.
+He also worked in Moscow, Russia in 2012 for the program and his first experience with “BWB” came in the summer of 2006 in South Africa.
 That same summer he was involved with the Seed Academy in Dakar, Senegal.
+He has served on the board of GEN Basketball Academy, a Sarajevo-based academy funded by NATO, and has assisted with their youth camps.
 Additionally, in the summer of 2007, Connelly visited Dublin, Ireland to help raise youth awareness of cultural diversity and integration through the sport of basketball, and to work with the Irish federation on future basketball-related initiatives.
 Connelly has also visited England with his brother Pat as part of their personal efforts to aid the globalization of basketball.

-A graduate of Towson Catholic High School, Connelly has aspirations to further his involvement in grass-roots basketball programs in his hometown of Baltimore.
-He is one of seven children, having four brothers and two sisters.
+Connelly is one of seven children, having four brothers and two sisters.
 Each of Connelly’s four brothers -- Joe, Pat, Dan and Kevin -- played basketball at Towson Catholic, the powerhouse Baltimore program, and their love of the game has not faded.
-His brother Pat was named the Phoenix Suns assistant general manager in 2013.
+His brother Pat was named the Phoenix Suns assistant general manager in 2013 while his brother Joe helped launch the Big3 League with Ice Cube this past year.

-Connelly and his wife Negah reside in Denver with their newborn daughter.
+Connelly and his wife Negah reside in Denver with their baby daughter and newborn son.

 Karnisovas (pronounced Car-NISH-O-Vas) assists Nuggets general manager/executive vice president of basketball operations Tim Connelly and team president Josh Kroenke with day-to-day operations related to scouting and player personnel matters.